SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 {% hint style="warning" %}
 **Please note!**&#x20;
-This article shows how to get a free trial of SysKit Point solution as a service.
+This article shows how to get a free trial of the SysKit Point solution as a service.
 If your company policies require using a self-hosted solution, please [contact us](https://www.syskit.com/company/contact-us) to acquire a trial key.
 {% endhint %}

-## Get SysKit Point Trial
+## Get a Free Trial

 {% hint style="warning" %}
 **Please note!**&#x20;